napeits/frstack/experimental/k8/README.md

    GKE).

 The create-all.sh script will create a cluster (2 nodes), and then provision the k8 replication controllers and services to run
-OpenAM
+OpenAM and OpenDJ

 # Vagrant Directory

-I have tested these using https://github.com/pires/kubernetes-vagrant-coreos-cluster - which runs the k8 cluster on using  VirtualBox / Vagrant.
+I have tested these using https://github.com/pires/kubernetes-vagrant-coreos-cluster - which runs the k8 cluster on VirtualBox / Vagrant.

 # Ansible

 The Ansible playbook openam.yml completes the cluster install by configuring OpenAM.
-The provision shell script calls the ansible playbook.
+The provision shell script calls the ansible playbook openam.yml

 # Operation

-The k8 config files use two Docker images (OpenDJ and OpenAM) to stand up a cluster of two OpenAM nodes and a single OpenDj server.
+The k8 config files use  Docker images for OpenDJ and OpenAM to stand up a cluster of two OpenAM nodes and a single OpenDj server.

 Once the cluster is ready, the OpenAM nodes will be running but need to be configured.